-Going on an RV trip doesn’t have to mean packing up for a month-long cross country journey.
+Going on an RV trip doesn’t have to mean packing up for a month-long cross-country journey.
 Sometimes, an extended weekend is all you need to relax and recharge away from home.
-For many, a short RV trip on Memorial Day Weekend is the perfect way to celebrate the beginning of summer and have a little fun in the sun.
+And Memorial Day Weekend is perfect for a holiday road trip —celebrate the beginning of summer and have a little fun in the sun!

 If only it was as easy as hopping in your RV and hitting the road.
 Even short stints in your RV need some degree of planning.
-Not sure how to approach your weekend RV trip?
+Not sure how to approach your holiday road trip?
 We’ve broken down all the steps for creating the perfect mini-vacation.

 The first step to planning any RV trip is to pick your destination.
 You only have a few days, so you probably don’t want to spend more than a few hours on the road.
 To make the most of your time, stick with somewhere local or within a three-hour radius of home.
 You might be surprised what kind of fun getaways lurk just around the corner.